 Given these results, candidates have an opportunity to frame the top issues in business terms to attract the support of small business owners.
 For example, candidates can talk more about how climate change measures have the ability to create jobs for small businesses.
 Immigration, likewise, impacts hiring and pay scales and can present a daily challenge for small business owners.
 Health insurance, as it is currently administered, is very time-consuming for small businesses.
 Even after passage of the Affordable Care Act (ACA), small business owners spend an estimated 13 hours each month administering group health insurance.
 This expended time equates to more than $13,000 each year.

-Although health insurance is typically seen as a “better” issue for Democratic candidates, small business owners of all party affiliations believe this should be a priority.
+The survey showed small business owners of all party affiliations believe healthcare should be a priority.
 Small business owners who identify as strong Democrats, moderate Democrats, or independents chose health insurance as the number one issue that the next president should work on.
 Even strong Republicans and moderate Republicans chose it as the second-most important issue, behind immigration but ahead of taxes, business regulation, and job creation.
 This could be indicative of the time and cost, as mentioned above, that it takes small business owners to provide health benefits for themselves and their team, even after the passage of the ACA.

 Immigration and climate change showed more of the expected split along party lines.
 Forty-one percent of strong Republicans and 21% of moderate Republicans chose immigration as the top issue for the next president to handle, but only 6% of strong and moderate Democrats agreed.
 Conversely, more than one in five strong and moderate Democrats thought climate change was the most important issue for the next president of focus on, compared to only 5% of moderate Republicans and less than 1% of strong Republicans.
 Independents came together with Republicans on immigration, and with Democrats on climate change, to make these the top three priorities overall for business owners.
 This also demonstrates the important role that small business owners identifying as independents will play in next year’s election.